-The short answer is no―there is no impact of the GMO crops on soil.
+The short answer is no―there is no impact of GM crops on soil.
 More specifically, this can be viewed from three perspectives:

-1. The genetically modified crops themselves break down in exactly the same manner as non-GMO crops.
-The genetic composition is organic in nature, and is quickly broken down by the soil microbial community.
-The genes themselves are no different than the genes for flowering characteristics, seed production, or chorophyll synthesis, they are simply DNA and all of the constituents associated with the composition of the plant.
+1. The genetically modified crops themselves break down in exactly the same manner as non-GM crops.
+The genetic composition is organic in nature and is quickly broken down by the soil microbial community.
+The genes themselves are no different than the genes for flowering characteristics, seed production or chorophyll synthesis; they are simply DNA and all of the constituents associated with the composition of the plant.

-2. In the case of tolerance to pesticides, the pesticide residues in soil follow the same pathway of degradation and dissipation as with any other application.
-In many instances the pesticides associated with GMOs have a much safer environmental profile, and shorter persistence characteristics, than other pesticides, so a favorable environmental profile is associated with GMOs.
+2. In the case of tolerance to pesticides, the pesticide residues in soil follow the same pathway of degradation and dissipation as any other application does.
+In many instances, the pesticides associated with GMOs have a much safer environmental profile, and shorter persistence characteristics, than other pesticides, so a favorable environmental profile is associated with GMOs.